-Recommendation #1: that a presentation model of the budget be developed to distinguish for the congregation between basic day-to-day work of the church and that which is associated with strategic/longer term initiatives.

-Recommendation #2: that an accompanying layout of the sources of income be produced giving toward projects and ministries outside of the typical operational expenses of the parish budget, though when extenuating circumstances require it, funds may be applied to such.
+- Recommendation #1: that a presentation model of the budget be developed to distinguish for the congregation between basic day-to-day work of the church and that which is associated with strategic/longer term initiatives. - Recommendation #2: that an accompanying layout of the sources of income be produced - Recommendation #3: that the resolution of September 30, 2013 continue to be taught in parish communications - "The use of funds from the Dorothy Bruton estate provides the parish with a rare and wonderful opportunity to extend God's message to the world both within our parish and outside it.
+The latitude of the bequest points giving toward projects and ministries outside of the typical operational expenses of the parish budget, though when extenuating circumstances require it, funds may be applied to such.
 Moreover, funds may be given to projects on a diocesan level, to the REC generally, and in its mission works, and to projects and ministries outside the REC when those aims are in fulfillment of The Chapel's 'Long Term Strategic Plan'."